Jason Lovell · Austin, Texas

 Most agentic-AI work needs help from outside the LLM stack.
 The list below is the current reading list, ordered roughly by how much it is shaping what I am shipping.
 Frontier-lab discourse first, applied threads after.

 Most agentic releases now exceed what one reviewer can verify by hand.
-AAC and DVAAC are bets on the recursive-verification path with deterministic ground truth, not LLM-judge loops.
+AAC and DVAAC put the release decision into signed evidence and deterministic fixture checks.

 Test-time scaling, process reward models, and search-at-inference change what a release decision means.
-AAC's verifier is built to recompute outcomes deterministically without an LLM in the loop.
+AAC's verifier recomputes outcomes without an LLM in the loop.

 If CoT stops being monitorable under heavy RL training, a lot of current oversight assumptions fall over.
 Tracking the faithfulness and process-supervision literature closely.